VidCon

-VidCon is an annual convention for influencers, fans, executives, and online brands.
+VidCon (set to be rebranded as VidCon x LIONS Creators) is an annual multi-genre online video tech convention conference for influencers, fans, executives, YouTubers, and online brands held annually since 2010.
 The event primarily features prominent video stars from across the internet.
 It was founded by veteran YouTube creators John and Hank Green (Vlogbrothers), and was later acquired by Viacom (now Paramount Skydance) in 2018 and later acquired by Informa in 2024.
 Its offices remain in Missoula, Montana, sharing a building with Complexly.
-VidCon's international presence continues to expand with additional events planned in Singapore, Abu Dhabi, Mexico City, Australia, and São Paulo.
+VidCon held additional events internationally in Netherlands, United Kingdom, Australia, Singapore, UAE and Mexico.
 In October 2020, VidCon Now relaunched as an ongoing, free digital offering.